Starlink is the name of a satellite network developed by the private spaceflight company SpaceX to provide low-cost

 Within days of the first 60-satellite Starlink launch, skywatchers spotted a linear pearl string of lights as the spacecraft whizzed overhead in the early morning.
 Web-based guides showed others how to track down the spectacular display.

-"This was quite an amazing sight, and I was shouting 'Owowowow!' when the bright 'train' of objects entered into view," Netherlands-based satellite tracker Marco Langbroek previously told Space.com via email.
+"This was quite an amazing sight, and I was shouting 'Owowowow!' when the bright 'train' of objects entered into view," Netherlands-based satellite tracker Marco Langbroek told Space.com in 2019 via email.
 "They were brighter than I had anticipated."

 That brightness was a surprise to almost everyone, including both SpaceX and the astronomical community.
 Researchers began to panic and shared photos of satellite streaks in their data, such as this one (opens in new tab) from the Lowell Observatory in Arizona.

 They expressed particular concerns about future images from highly sensitive telescopes such as the Vera Rubin Observatory (formerly known as the Large Synoptic Survey Telescope), which will study the entire universe in exquisite detail and is expected to come online in 2022.
 Radio astronomers are also planning for interference from Starlink's radio-based antennas.

-The International Astronomical Union expressed concerns in a statement released in June 2019.
+The International Astronomical Union (IAU) expressed concerns in a statement released in June 2019.
 "Satellite constellations can pose a significant or debilitating threat to important existing and future astronomical infrastructures, and we urge their designers and deployers as well as policy-makers to work with the astronomical community in a concerted effort to analyze and understand the impact of satellite constellations," the statement said.